 - Wash the sweet potato and slice the sweet potatoes ½ cm thick.

-- Place the slices on the food dehydrator racks.
+- Place the slices in a single layer on the food dehydrator racks.

 - Set the dehydrator to 135˚ F.

-- Dry for 6-7 hours, depending on how crunchy you prefer the treats to be.
+- Dry for 6-7 hours, depending on how dry you prefer the treats to be.

 - Store in an airtight container in the refrigerator.